Raghavmehta01/Machine-Learning/Traffic_Object_Detection/README.md

-# SafetyWhat: Object Detection Model By Raghav Mehta (12319917)
+#Object Detection Model By Raghav

 ## Overview
 This project uses YOLO (You Only Look Once) for real-time object detection in video files.
 It processes each frame of a given video, performs object detection, and saves cropped images of detected objects.
 Additionally, it tracks object counts and computes inference speed (FPS).